-Strength & Sports Performance
+How Strength Impacts Sports Performance

-An athlete‚Äôs ability to run, jump and change direction is crucial for success in most sports.¬†Enhancing muscular strength improves these characteristics which often transfer to sport specific skills during competition.
-Stronger athletes jump higher and further than weaker athletes.¬†Strength may be expressed when an athlete elevates for a rebound in basketball, jumps to spike a ball in volleyball, or dives to catch a ground ball in baseball.¬†Athletes, who produce large forces on the ground, are able to jump higher and further than weaker athletes.
+Your ability to run, jump and change direction is crucial for success in sports.
+Enhancing strength improves these characteristics that transfer to sport-specific skills.
+Stronger athletes jump higher and further than weaker athletes.
+Strength is expressed when an athlete elevates for a rebound in basketball, jumps to spike a ball in volleyball, or dives to catch a ground ball.
+Athletes, who produce large forces on the ground, are able to jump higher and further than weaker athletes.
 This results in a true competitive advantage in many sports.

-Stronger athletes are also able to accelerate running speeds over short distances.¬†Elite athletes are able to produce greater forces, with short ground contact times, and with greater stride lengths compared to non-elite athletes.¬†Evidence strongly suggests a correlation between maximal strength and running speed1.
+Stronger athletes are also able to accelerate running over short distances.
+Elite athletes produce greater forces, with short ground contact times, and with greater stride lengths.
+Evidence strongly suggests a correlation between maximal strength and running speed1.
 Athletes who produce greater amounts of force over a shorter period of time are able to change direction at greater velocities.
 This is important in basketball or football when attempting to elude defenders.

-Strength & Quality of Life
+How Strength Impacts Your Quality of Life in Children

 The Importance of Strength for Optimal Health & Longevity

 Another review in the European Journal of Internal Medicine reported a reduced risk for all-cause mortality with increased levels of muscular strength5.
 This association persists even after controlling for age, body fat, smoking, alcohol intake, medications, other health conditions, physical activity, and levels of cardiorespiratory fitness.
 Handgrip strength has been associated with survival and long-term outcomes in patients with cancer.
 Muscular strength has also been shown to be associated with long-term outcomes in patients with heart disease.

-Based on the available evidence showing a strong association with muscular strength and mortality, adults should perform muscle-strengthening exercises at least 2 days per week in order to reduce mortality risk.
+Based on the available evidence showing a strong association between muscular strength and mortality, adults should perform muscle-strengthening exercises at least 2 days per week in order to reduce mortality risk.
 For most, basic lower body exercises such as squats and hip hinges are great places to start with a strengthening program.